chua-n/chua-n.github.io/book/JavaWeb/SpringCloud/Config.md

 - `{application}`, which maps to `spring.application.name` on the client side.
 - `{profile}`, which maps to `spring.profiles.active` on the client (comma-separated list).
-- `{label}`, which is a server side feature labelling a "versioned" set of config files.（注意这个versioned在表达一个抽象性的概念）
+- `{label}`, which is a server side feature labelling a "versioned" set of config files.（注意这个 versioned 在表达一个抽象性的概念）

 Repository implementations generally behave like a Spring Boot application, loading configuration files from a `spring.config.name` equal to the `{application}` parameter, and `spring.profiles.active` equal to the `{profiles}` parameter.
 Precedence rules for profiles are also the same as in a regular Spring Boot application: Active profiles take precedence over defaults, and, if there are multiple profiles, the last one wins (similar to adding entries to a `Map`).